The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 - Celine Dion – her Courage World Tour concert at Rogers Arena (April 17th & 18th, 2020).

-- Chan Centre Events – many events until at least May 3rd at UBC’s Chan Centre have been postponed.
+- Chan Centre Events – upcoming events at UBC’s Chan Centre have been either postponed or cancelled.

 - Jazz Vespers – churches in Vancouver, Surrey, the North Shore and another places put on Jazz concerts each month that are by donation.
 All have been cancelled indefinitely, as have many religious services and most other events (both faith-based on non) at church venues throughout the Lower Mainland.

 - Olde Farmhouse Market – a vintage market at the Tradex Centre in Abbotsford, Originally scheduled for the weekend of April 3rd and 4th, it has now been postponed with future dates to be determined.
 Although the live in-person event isn’t happening this spring, in its place is a virtual market on May 21st to 23rd.
 The online event happens via the Olde Farmhouse Online Market’s Facebook page.

 - Playdome – an indoor event at BC Place Stadium with midway games and amusement rides (March 20th to 28th, 2020).
 There is a chance this event is merely “postponed” and will be rescheduled for another time.
 Hopefully that will be the case, but details are to be determined.

 - Playland – the city’s amusement park was scheduled to open for the season on May 2nd, 2020.
 As of mid-March, however, that has been pushed back until June at the earliest.

 - Shipyards Friday Night Market – the once-a-week evening event in North Vancouver has been postponed.
 Originally scheduled to start up for the season on May 1st, it now won’t begin until June 5th at the earliest.

 - Sonic Boom Festival – a contemporary classical music festival showcasing BC composers (March 19th to 22nd, 2020).